Ilya Kovalchuk: New Jersey Devils (2010–2013)

-Kovalchuk recorded a Gordie Howe hat trick – a goal, an assist, and a fight – on 4 February 2012, the two-year anniversary of his trade to the Devils, against the Philadelphia Flyers.
+Kovalchuk recorded a Gordie Howe hat trick – a goal, an assist, and a fight – on 4 February 2012, the second anniversary of his trade to the Devils, against the Philadelphia Flyers.
 This was the first such hat trick ever recorded by Kovalchuk and second in the Devils' franchise, following Adam Henrique the month before.
 Kovalchuk assisted on two goals by teammate Kurtis Foster, scored a short-handed goal, then fought Brayden Schenn after a scrum formed when Flyers forward Zac Rinaldo performed a slew-foot on Devils captain Zach Parise.

 Kovalchuk recorded his first scoring hat-trick as a member of the Devils on 14 February 2012, during a 4–1 victory in Buffalo against the Sabres.

 On 8 March, Kovalchuk's 13th career hat trick and second hat-trick as a New Jersey Devil was recorded.
 The Devils won 5–1 against the New York Islanders, with Kovalchuk being the first star of the night.
 On 20 March, Kovalchuk became the 87th player in NHL history to score 400 goals.
 It was the lone goal of a 1–0 victory over the Ottawa Senators.
 He was given third star of the night.

 Kovalchuk ended the 2011–12 season with seven game-deciding shootout goals and 11 shootout goals in total, setting a new record in both categories.
 The NHL first introduced shootouts in 2005.
 Kovalchuk and the Devils won the 2011–12 Eastern Conference finals against the New York Rangers in six games, setting a Stanley Cup meeting with the Los Angeles Kings.
 Despite leading the 2012 playoffs in scoring through the first three rounds, Kovalchuk was playing with a herniated disc and was largely ineffective against the Kings, scoring just one point in the series, an empty-net goal in game 4, as the Devils fell to the Kings in six games.